 The host of a parasite gets no advantages.
 If it did, then the relationship would be mutualistic not parasitic.
 If one gets advantage and the other is relatively unaffected then the relationship is commensal.
 Some plants are parasitic (i.e. Mistletoe) and other plants are parasitized.

-Many parasites cause harmful effects to their host.
+Many parasites cause harmful effects on their host.
 Such effects comprise: